MattPicDev/mtg-collection-builder/README.md

 - **Ctrl+S**: Save collection
 - **Enter**: Move to next card input field
 - **Sorting buttons**: Click to toggle between card number and alphabetical order (optimized for performance)
+- **Name filter**: Type to instantly filter cards by name (searches from the beginning of card names)
 - **Search boxes**: Filter sets and collection in real-time

 ### Rapid Mode